JanssenProject/jans/docs/janssen-server/fido/trust-diagnostics.md

 [Vendor Metadata](./vendor-metadata.md) for supplying metadata locally.

-**Authenticators that worked yesterday are now rejected.** Check MDS health. `blobExpired: true` with `status: DOWN` means the metadata blob is past its `nextUpdate` and was discarded rather than used, so under `enforced` mode nothing validates. `lastRefreshError` says why the refresh that should have replaced it failed.
+**Authenticators that worked yesterday are now rejected.** Check MDS health. `blobExpired: true` with `status: DOWN` means a refresh is overdue.
+Note the two are not the same thing: a blob is only discarded once its `nextUpdate` has actually *passed* — on the day itself it is still used.
+Once it has passed, the cached blob is dropped rather than used, so under `enforced` mode nothing validates and `tocEntryCount` falls to `0`. `lastRefreshError` says why the refresh that should have replaced it failed.

 **MDS health reports `DISABLED`.** `disableMetadataService` is set in the FIDO2 configuration.
 No metadata is downloaded and attestation cannot be validated against FIDO metadata.